Aayushi-J/Aayushi-J/README.md

-👋 Hi, I’m @Aayushi-J, currently a 3rd year Btech CSE student at ASE-B.
+👋 Hi, I’m @Aayushi-J, currently a Btech CSE student at ASE-B.

 👀 I’m interested in Data management, Data Analysis, Data Visualization and Data structures using Java, Python, and C++ with hands-on experience Frama-C.